Conctr/squirrel/README.md

 ### setDeviceId(*[,device_id]*)

-The *setDeviceId()* allows you the set the unique identifier that will be used by conctr to identify the current device.
+The *setDeviceId()* allows you the set the unique identifier that will be used by Conctr to identify the current device.

-**NOTE: Changing the device id after creates a new device in Conctr.
+**NOTE: Changing the device id after data has already been set previously will create a new device in Conctr.
 There will be no link between any data from this newly created device and the device data linked to the previous device id (if any).**

 | Key | Data Type | Required | Default Value | Description |
 | ----| --------------- | --------- | ----------- |----------- |